Alanaktion/phproject/customize.md

 ## Demo Mode

 While not a necessary feature for most installations, Phproject includes a demo mode which causes the site to automatically log in as a specific user, as well as display a demo alert at the top of each page.
-This can be enabled by setting `site.demo` in `config.ini` to the ID of the user you want to auto-login as.
+This can be enabled by setting `site.demo` in the `config` database table to the ID of the user you want to auto-login as.